Hi, my favorite bloggers!

 Repeat this action with one keyword after another, and save the results.
 For this purpose, highlight all the phrases, press Selected add to the list, select Add to a new list, and then click the Add to List button.

-You will see the table with the search results of relevant phrases, and the interest to this phrase with the course of time from the year 2004 (excellent information to understand the trend of the phrase).
+You will see the table with the search results of relevant phrases, and the interest to this phrase with the course of time (excellent information to understand the trend of the phrase).

-If you click on any of the phrases, the information from Google SERP will appear on the right, with the main indexes (PR, TrustFlow, Number of back linking, unique IPs and social media data) regarding those who are on top.
+If you click on any of the phrases, the information from Google SERP will appear on the right, with the main indexes (Domain authority, Links, Facebook shares, Estimated visits per month) regarding those who are on top.

-The phrase in the SEO column has the value of difficulty of getting on top.
+The phrase in the KD column has the value of difficulty of getting on top.
 These are very useful data for assessing your possibilities.